 We hope that Raven can make some good decisions in regards to his future and hope that he lives a happy and healthy life.
 He certainly learnt a lot whilst being part of the Marrma’ Rom Two Worlds Foundation.
 The growth that was witnessed by Cam, Melissa, teachers and footy coaches was commendable.

 Marradukthun commenced the program at it’s inception in April 2011 and he was one of the first four students.
 Marradukthun, also known as Muzza, found aspects of the program difficult but excelled in other areas.
 He was an outstanding footballer player and it was always good to watch him play a game on a Saturday for St. Mary’s.
 Muzza completed Year 11 alongside Yirrmal and then made the decision to return to Yirrkala.
 He attended school the following year for a short period but then decided to seek work.
-Muzza is still in Yirrkala playing football for Djarrak and this year was part of the premiership team.
+Muzza is still in Yirrkala working and playing football for Djarrak and has become a father.
 We wish Muzza a happy and healthy future.

 We welcomed Isaac to Geelong at the start of 2015.
-Isaac is the youngest student we have had in Marrma’ Rom Two Worlds Foundation at 14 years of age.
+Isaac was the youngest student we had in Marrma’ Rom Two Worlds Foundation at 14 years of age.
 Usually we don’t take in students until they are 15 or 16 but Isaac was really keen to come down and his mum wanted him to be part of the program.
-Isaac is doing really well at school, at home and with all other aspects of the program.
-He has made new friends at school and according to his teachers he is working really hard in class.
+Isaac did exceptionally well at school, at home and with all other aspects of the program.
 Isaac played in the U/16 Newtown football team and was chosen to be part of the Multi-cultural regional football team.
-Isaac barracks for Collingwood and has loved going to the MCG to watch the footy.
-Isaac has performed with Yirrmal and the Yolngu Boys as a dancer and played percussion and clapsticks.
-He is learning keyboard at school.
+Isaac barracks for Collingwood and loved going to the MCG to watch the footy.
+Isaac performed with Yirrmal and the Yolngu Boys as a dancer and played percussion and clapsticks.
+He learnt the keyboard at school.
 Isaac was elected to be a Fire Carrier for the 2016 school year.
-Congratulations Isaac, we are all very proud of you.
+It was never easy for Isaac leaving his family and community, however the time spent in the program was a big success.
+We wish him well for his future.

 Seviro joined the Foundation in 2013.
 He entered the program at Year 11 at St. Joseph’s College and was in the same classes as Dion and Jerol.
 Seviro was another student from Gapuwiyak, and he is pictured here with his father Harry and mother Katherine at the Gapuwiyak CEC Community Education Centre.
 Harry and Katherine both work at the school.
 During his time here Seviro enjoyed playing football and was a budding musician, so he was well suited to our program.
 Seviro completed 3 terms of Year 11 and then decided to go back to Gapuwiyak; he found it very difficult to be away from his family.
 We were very pleased that he finished Year 11 at Gapuwiyak in 2013, continued on to complete Year 12 and graduate and is now working in the community.
 Cam travelled up to the Gapuwiyak CEC to attend his Graduation ceremony.